 One advantage that LastPass has over 1Password is its credit monitoring option.
 Both have dark web scans, but only 1Password has travel mode, which lets you temporarily lock your accounts on specific devices while traveling.
 Both password managers offer multi-factor authentication, unlimited password storage, and options for both personal and professional use.

 Unlike LastPass, 1Password features 24/7 email support, which is definitely superior to a mere online help center.
-Price-wise, the two land among the same range of a few dollars a month for individual packages, plus, both offer 30 day free trial periods.
+Price-wise, the two land among the same range of a few dollars a month for individual packages, plus, both offer free trials, although 1Password’s only lasts 30 days.
 I would choose 1Password over LastPass due to its superior customer support and travel mode.
 But choose LastPass if you’re dying to have credit monitoring.

 Recap of LastPass